LabExT/LabExT/docs/setup_automatic_movement.md

     Make sure that the stage you want to use has an implementation and its drivers are loaded.
 If not, check the [Troubleshooting](#troubleshooting).
 Click "Next Step".
     ![](img/LabExT_Stages_Driver.png)
 3. In the "Stage Connection" wizard step, found stages are selected for later use.
 For this purpose, an orientation, device port, and stage type must be specified for each stage.
-    -   The **Orientation** indicates the approximate position of the stage in the chip plane.
+    -   The **Orientation** indicates from which side the stage is accessing the chip in the chip plane.
 [This diagram](./img/LabExT_Stages_Orientation.png) may help in the selection process.
     -   The **Device Port** assigns an input or output port to each stage.
 Based on this information, the stage will move to either the input or output coordinates of a device during automatic moving.
     -   The **Stage Type** is used to support different stage types and their shapes.
 Your stage type is not displayed?
 You can follow [this guide](./code_API_mover.md#stage-polygons) to extend LabExT with your stage type.
     ![](img/LabExT_Stages_Assignment.png)